 The Time Tracker Interface is comprised of two (2) sections - the Records List and the Time Tracker.

-To enter time, click on a task.
 The New Time Entry window will open.

 Because you have selected the task for which you need to enter time, the first two fields (Object Type and Record) will be pre-populated for you and do not need to be changed.